LabRicecat/carescript-api/README.md

 A simple API for a highly dynamic DSL

 ## Installation
-**Note: the carescript API is not a standallone project, it's designed to be used as a tool!**
+**Note: the carescript API is not a standallone project, it's designed to be used as a dependency!**

 To install the carescriptAPI, install the [CatCaretaker](https://github.com/LabRicecat/CatCaretaker) and run:
 ```